 We know you will have other questions and concerns.
 We're here to help you!
 Please feel free to contact us at any time.
 For more information, click here.

 The Whitworth Office of Alumni & Parent Relations, in cooperation with the Whitworth Office of Admissions, invites incoming students and their families to join us at a summer dessert reception hosted by current parents or parents of recent graduates.
-Nearly 400 incoming Whitworth students and their parents were hosted at 23 receptions across the Western U.S. this past summer.
+More information about these Summer Sendoffs will be provided in early summer 2018.